What are voice disorders?

 What are the symptoms of a voice disorder?

-When people have a voice disorder, their voice may:
+If you have a voice disorder, your voice may:

 How are voice disorders diagnosed?